thiago-roque07/PapilioSynth/README.md

-# PapilioSynth
+# PapilioSynth SVF
-Designing an audio synthesizer in the Papilio Pro FPGA board
+Designing an State Variable Filter in VDHL as a module for a FPGA audio synthetizer